sparolab/marscalib/README.md

 <br/>
 <br/>

 ## 📷 Data Acquisition
 * The camera's intrinsic parameters must be known in advance.

-* Remain the two sensors(camera and LiDAR) and the spherical target stationary while data is collected for more than 40 seconds.

 * Place the spherical target within about 30 cm, ensuring it is visible to both sensors.
 (If placed too far, the sphere may not be captured for LiDAR)

+* Remain the two sensors(camera and LiDAR) and the spherical target stationary while data is collected for more than 40 seconds.

+* After acquiring the data, arrange the bags as follows (recommended: 10 samples).
+    ```
+    📂 Dataset
+    ┣  1.db3 (name is not necessary)
+    ┣  2.db3
+    ┣  3.db3
+    ┣  4.db3
+    ┣  5.db3
+    ┣  6.db3
+          ...
+    ```

 <p align="right">(<a href="#readme-table">back to table</a>)</p>